luchaoo7/SWA-Game/README.md

 # SWA-Game
-A maths game to help primary school studens improve their maths
+A maths game to help primary school students improve their maths